Maronato/django-vue-template/README.md

 - `Open backend shell`: Executes `python manage.py shell` inside the backend.
 (Actually its `shell_plus` from [django-extensions](https://django-extensions.readthedocs.io/en/latest/installation_instructions.html))
 - `Restart Backend`: Restarts the backend instances
 - `Restart Frontend`: Restarts the frontend instances

+## Debugging
+This template comes with full debug support for VS Code.
+When you open the project it'll already load 4 debug settings into VS Code.
+These are
+- `Attach Backend`: Attaches the debugger to the Backend server.
+(Auto disconnects when backend code changes)
+- `Launch Frontend Client`: Launches a Chrome window with the debugger attached
+- `Attach Frontend Client`: Attaches the debugger to an existing Chrome window that supports debugging
+- `Attach Frontend Server`: Attaches the debugger to the frontend server (not the backend, just the server that does Server Side Rendering)

 # Setting up Social Providers
 This template uses [Django allauth](https://django-allauth.readthedocs.io/en/latest/overview.html) and [Django Rest Auth](https://django-rest-auth.readthedocs.io/en/latest/introduction.html) on the backend for social auth.
 On the frontend, it uses [Nuxt Auth](https://auth.nuxtjs.org/) with a custom provider.